INTRODUCTION

 COMPLEMENTARY LIFESTYLE CHANGES FOR CANCER PREVENTION

 A dairy-free diet is most effective when combined with other healthy lifestyle changes.
-Regular exercise, stress management and a balanced diet rich in fruits, vegetables and whole grains all contribute to cancer prevention.
-Avoiding processed foods and limiting alcohol further enhance overall health and wellbeing.
-Integrating these modifications creates a robust defence against cancer and supports a long-term strategy for improved vitality and enhanced overall health and wellbeing.
+Regular physical activity, stress management and a healthy and balanced diet rich in fruits, vegetables and whole grains all contribute to cancer prevention.
+Avoiding processed foods and limiting alcohol further enhances overall health and wellbeing.
+Integrating these modifications creates a strong defence against cancer and supports a long-term strategy for improved overall health and wellbeing.

 LONG-TERM HEALTH AND WELLBEING ADVANTAGES